Supporting Educators • Promoting Learning

 Let me be straight about this: I love running my own business!

-That said, it would be daft to suggest that I don’t have regular and meaningful contact with an array of fellow piano teachers.
+But it would be daft to suggest that I don’t have regular and meaningful contact with an array of fellow piano teachers.
 And I do this on multiple fronts.

 Big events for teachers are great; they happen all over the world in a variety of formats, from trade shows to smaller professional development days and local training sessions.

-Here in the UK the most high-profile are the Music Education Expo shows which take place over two days in London in early Spring, and one day in Manchester in the Autumn.
+Here in the UK the most high-profile are the Music Education Expo shows which usually take place over two days in London in early Spring, and one day in Manchester in the Autumn.
 Although you’ll need to take a day off teaching and factor in the cost of transport, these days are completely free to attend.
 They provide multiple training sessions as well as a unique opportunity to chat with representatives from all the major music education businesses, publishers, exam boards, etc.

 Best of all, they are chance to get out and meet like-minded teachers, to network and form relationships which can then be continued over the phone or internet the rest of the year.